Damage Zones After a Nuclear Detonation &

 - Light Damage Zone (farthest away from ground zero)

-See "idealized" maps of these 3 Damage Zones - It is important to note that
+See "idealized" maps of these 3 Damage Zones -

 - These zones describe anticipated physical damage